udaniwijewardhana/UDMSD/README.md

 To know if the rate at which abundance is changing over time differs according to a relevant predictor variable, we have included the facility to add interaction terms between any two predictor variables in our regression models.
 The interaction with a categorical variable tells us what the difference in slope is and whether this difference is significant.

-UDMSD is a Shiny web application that allows to visualize spatial, temporal or spatio-temporal abundance/occurrence data, estimate significant factors and the trend.
+UDMSD is a Shiny web application that allows to visualize spatial, temporal or spatio-temporal abundance/occurrence data, estimate significant numerical factors and the trend.
 It is addressed to ecologists interested in analysing species abundance/occurrence data but lacking the appropriate theoretical knowledge to use this statistical software is required.
 The application allows to fit Bayesian Zero inflation models to obtain significant predictor estimates and their uncertainty by using INLA.
 To carry out these analyses users simply need to click the buttons that create the input files required, execute the software and process the output to generate tables of values and plots with the results.
 The application allows user interaction and creates interactive visualizations such as species distribution map and posterior maps.
 This INLA models could be done only for geostatistical data.

 The application consists of 2 pages with main window: main window allows the user to upload the input files (data file and predictors file) and also gives the option to normalize or standardize the data or predictors data.